Learn what life insurance is, how much it costs and if it's the right thing for your personal situation

 The cost of a life insurance policy also depends on how much cover you want to take out.

-In general, the more protection your life insurance policy offers, the higher your premiums.
-Cheap life insurance might not offer adequate cover.
+The more protection your life insurance policy offers, the higher your premiums.
+Cheap life insurance might not offer enough cover.

-When you buy life insurance you might just want to cover your mortgage payments, or other household bills and family expenses too.
+When you buy life insurance you might only want to cover your mortgage payments, household bills and family expenses.

-You also need to think about how long your family will need cover for.
-It might be until the mortgage has been paid off, children have left home, or until your partner reaches retirement age.
+But think about how long your family will need cover for.
+It might be until you pay the mortgage off, children leave home or until your partner retires.

-It’s perfectly legal to hold more than one life insurance policy.
-Your beneficiaries can claim from all the life insurance policies in place in the event of your death.
+You can hold more than one life insurance policy.
+Your beneficiaries can claim from all the life insurance policies you have if you die.

 Guaranteed premiums stay the same throughout the term of the policy.
-Reviewable premiums are revised every five or 10 years and are likely to go up in price.
+Reviewable premiums change every five or 10 years and are likely to go up in price.

-Most life insurance policies won’t pay out if the policyholder commits suicide within the first 12 months of taking out the policy.
+Most life insurance policies do not pay out if you commit suicide in the first 12 months of taking out the policy.
 But most will after this initial period is up.

-This is so insurers can guard against people taking out large policies, and then taking their lives, to get their family out of financial difficulties.
+This protects insurers from people who take out large policies then take their lives to get out of financial trouble.

 There’s usually no income tax or capital gains tax to pay on a life insurance pay-out.

-There may be inheritance tax to pay on the proceeds of a policy, but this can be legally avoided by putting your life insurance policy in a trust.
+There may be inheritance tax to pay on the proceeds of a policy.
+It is legal to avoid by putting your life insurance policy in a trust.